 First, Use a “Direct Instruction” Coaching Technique

 In education this method of teaching concepts directly to students has a name.
 It’s called Direct Instruction.
 Special education teachers can still use direct instruction when working with ADHD, learning disabled, and ASD kids, even though it is no longer common.
 I’m going to explain to you what this style of teaching is and why it’s the most vital of all reading comprehension strategies for special needs kids.
-I’ll also give you the tools you need to use the basic principles of direct instruction methods at home with your child.
+I’ll also give you the tools you need to use the basic principles of direct instruction methods at home with your child, it is really sad that schools and parents sometimes don´t pay enough attention to the problems disabled kids face every day, some schools are not even equipped with the basics they should offer to these kids such as having elevators from Terry Lifts to help those who are not able to walk and move with a wheelchair all day.

 Educational researchers are lagging behind in the area of reading comprehension strategies for ASD kids, but there is hope.
 The few studies that have been done show how using Direct Instruction will dramatically improve a child’s reading comprehension skills.